choosehappy/CohortFinder/README.md

 #### 1. Result file and running log

-The results_cohortfinder.tsv has four more columns than the histoqc results.tsv file:
+The results_cohortfinder.tsv has four more columns than the histoqc/mrqy results.tsv file:
 1. **groupid**: the batch effect group assigned to the patient by cohortfinder.
 2. **testind**: the testing/training set assignment, where "1" patients were assigned to the testing set and "0" patients were assigned to the training set.
 3. **embed_x**: the UMAP embedding x coordinates.